What is Prospectus? (Plain English Definition)

 | A prospectus is the legal document that provides detailed information about an investment fund, including its objectives, risks, fees, and holdings. | See full definition of Expense Ratio |

-While prospectus and expense ratio are related concepts, they serve different purposes in the world of ETF investing.
+While prospectus and expense ratio are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Related Terms